VolpeUSDOT/cafe-comment-binning/README.md

 ### Execution

-The steps to running the main pipeline are as follows:
+The steps to running the main machine learning pipeline are as follows:

 1. Navigate to main.py
 2. Update file location of training data and text file to be chunked and categorized